ashwinerve2/My-web-project/Project Phases/Phase 4 (Presentation).md

 ## ✍️ Technical Implementation

 The frontend is built with **HTML, CSS, and JavaScript**, using minimalist styling principles.
-Input debouncing is used to prevent UI flickering on fast keystrokes.

 The backend is built using **Node.js and Express.js**, with RESTful endpoints for:
 - `/api/convert` — to handle base conversions.